 Reading and interpreting English poetry and prose of the sixteenth and seventeenth centuries.
-Selected works include such authors as Spenser, Wyatt, Surrey, Raleigh, Bacon, Bunyan, etc. Pre: ENGL 1113 or ENGL 1114, 1213, and 2123 or permission of the instructor.
+Selected works include such authors as Spenser, Wyatt, Surrey, Raleigh, Bacon, etc. Pre: ENGL 1113, 1213, and 2123 or permission of the instructor; Recommended Pre: ENGL 2543.